Fantom Crypto (FTM): A Smart Contract-Enabled Blockchain That Promises Scalability?

 - Login or sign up for a wallet that supports FTM.

 - Deposit your FTM into your wallet by transferring them from an exchange to the Opera address.

 - Choose a validator.
-You can either lock your FTM (for two weeks or to a year) to earn staking rewards or choose the stake-as-you-go model, paying 4% APY.
+You can either lock your FTM (for two weeks or to a year) to earn staking rewards from 4.5% to 13.9%, or choose the stake-as-you-go model, earning roughly 4% APY.